emontzkajnl/livability/wp-content/plugins/styles-and-layouts-for-gravity-forms/readme.txt

 == Description ==

 **Introducing Gravity Booster formerly Styles and Layouts for Gravity Forms.
-It  you lets you create beautiful designs for Gravity forms.** It provides you and easy to use interface for designing forms that works with all themes and builders.
+It is your all in one solution for styling, customizing and protecting your forms.
+It  you lets you create beautiful designs as well as protect against spam submissions for Gravity forms.** It provides you and easy to use interface for designing forms that works with all themes and builders.
 It is compatible with Divi, Elmentor, Visual composer, Thrive Architect Beaver Builder, Astra, GeneratePress, Oxygen Builder, Avada theme, OceanWP theme, Genesis Framework, The7, Salient and more.
 The design changes you make with this Gravity Forms Styler plugin are instantaneously visible so, you can see how the form looks in real time.

+With Gravity Booster you can not only design forms but use advance spam submssion filtering like keyword blacklisting, email blacklisting, restricting forms to specific user roles.
+All of this without writing a single line of code.

 [youtube https://www.youtube.com/watch?v=Ib5qRdMr_v4]